 Under the terms of the trust agreement, the Trustee manages investment funds on behalf of the Plan.
-The Trustee has been granted discretionary authority concerning the purchases and sales of the investments of the investment funds, except to the extent the Trustee is subject to the discretion of participants, other fiduciaries, or the Company.
+The Trustee has been granted discretionary authority concerning the purchases and sales of the investments of the investment funds, except to the extent the Trustee is subject to the discretion of participants, other fiduciaries or the Company.
 In accordance with the trust agreement, the assets of the Plan are held together with assets of other plans sponsored by the Company in the Master Trust.
-Investment income related to the Master

-Trust is allocated to the individual plans based upon beginning of the month balances invested in the Plan.
+Investment income related to the Master Trust is allocated to the individual plans based upon daily balances invested in the Plan.

-Fair values of Master Trust investments at December 31, 2011 and 2010 were as follows:
+Fair values of Master Trust investments at December 31, 2012 and 2011 were as follows: